We’ve selected six of the best El Chaltén hiking trails, showcasing the finest Andean vistas around Argentina’s trekking capital

 Distance: 6km (3.5miles)

 This is the shortest El Chaltén hiking trail with the most easily accessible miradors (viewpoints).
 The hike provides an excellent 360° view of the Adela, Torre and Fitz Roy massifs along with the greater Río de las Vueltas valley.

-It’s not the most dramatic as you won’t get particularly close to any of the landmarks but if you’re short on time and want to see as much as possible then it’s ideal.
-The well-signed route begins at the visitors centre.
+It’s not the most dramatic as you won’t get particularly close to any of the landmarks, but if you’re short on time and want to see as much as possible, then it’s ideal.
+The well-signed route begins at the visitor centre.

 2. Laguna Capri

 This is an excellent and often over-looked El Chaltén hiking trail providing broad views of Laguna Capri, a glistening blue water lagoon, and its lakeside forest.
 You can also enjoy great views of 3,405m (11,200ft) Fitz Roy and its surrounding peaks.

 The trail starts at the northern end of town and soon arrives at a viewpoint facing north along the scenic Río de las Vueltas.
 The trail then turns westerly where you’ll find an excellent mirador facing the Fitz Roy massif.